 You'll be prompted with a final message confirming you want to disable and clear associated values.

-Keep in mind: Parent and top-level dimensions cannot be disabled with child dimensions beneath them.
-Re-parent or disable any child dimensions to disable a parent dimension. |
+Remember: Parent and top-level dimensions cannot be disabled with child dimensions beneath them.
+To disable a parent dimension, remove its children from the parent.

 Re-Order Dimensions